 Then, insert your identity provider ID, XML metadata (without white-spaces and comments), and username attribute into the corresponding text boxes on this page.
 Please note that these are mandatory fields.
 You should ask your IT manager to provide you with this information, as necessary.

 You also need to flag which encryption algorithm (SHA-1 vs SHA-256) to use to validate IDP.
 For new configurations, the default value will be SHA-256.
 If you already have a valid configuration in your platform, the default value will be SHA-1.
 Since SHA-1 has been deprecated in 2011, for security reasons SHA-256 is highly recommended.

 Lastly, can also flag the option to enable a service provider certificate.
 Some Identity Providers or Federations may require that Service Providers hold a certificate.
 If you enable a certificate for your Service Provider, you will be able to sign requests and responses sent to the Identity Provider.
 If you flag this option, press the Choose File buttons that will appear below to upload your Private Key File and your Certificate File.

 You cannot upload only one of these files.
 You must upload both the private key file and the cert file.
 Please note that neither file can have any additional information (one can only have the private key, and the other can only have the cert), or you will receive an error when trying to configure the app.
-Here is an example of a cert in PEM format, and here is an example of a private key file in PEM format.
+Example of a cert in PEM format, and example of a private key file in PEM format.

 Now, you have configured all of the mandatory fields.
 If you do not want to configure the unique field, SSO behavior, logout behavior, or user provisioning, you can simply press Save Changes.
 Now you can download the XML file and import it inside of your Identity Provider in order to set up the related authorization and complete the process.